NIVeriStandAdd-Ons/System-Monitor-Custom-Device/README.md

 ### Built Availability ###

-This IP is built and available for NI VeriStand [here](http://www.ni.com/example/31244/en/) but will be taken down soon.
+This IP does not have a built version.
+It needs to be downloaded and built.

 ### Quality, Limitations ###